Adamauer1/world-leadle/README.md

 # World Leadle

-This is a wordle like game where the goal is to guess the world leader based on the image of them.
+This is a wordle like game where the goal is to guess the world leader based on their image.

 This website is made with next.js and react.
 It is using the mantine component library.
 It is currently deployed with the url of worldleadle.com.
 It is deployed using amazon lightsail.